-Discoveries of previously uncharacterized areas of deepwater coral resources have been brought forward by the South Atlantic Council's Coral Advisory Panel (AP).
-Recent scientific exploration has identified areas of high relief features and hardbottom habitat outside of the boundaries of existing Coral Habitat Areas of Particular Concern (CHAPCs) (Appendices J-L).
-During their 2011 October meeting, the Coral Advisory Panel came forward with recommendations to the South Atlantic Council to revisit the boundaries of the Oculina Bank HAPC, Stetson-Miami Terrace CHAPC, and the Cape Lookout CHAPC to incorporate areas of additional deepwater coral habitat that were previously uncharacterized.
-The South Atlantic Council reviewed the recommendations and associated Vessel Monitoring System (VMS) analyses of rock shrimp fishing activity for expansion of these areas, and approved the measures for public scoping through Comprehensive Ecosystem-Based Amendment 3 (CE-BA 3).
-The Coral, Habitat, Deepwater Shrimp and Law Enforcement APs have been working collectively to refine the recommendations since the public scoping process and provide input to the South Atlantic Council on these proposed management measures.
+Discoveries of previously uncharacterized areas of deepwater coral resources have been brought forward by the South Atlantic Fishery Management Council's (South Atlantic Council) Coral Advisory Panel (AP).
+Recent deepwater scientific exploration and research have identified areas of high relief features and hardbottom habitat outside of the boundaries of existing Habitat Areas of Particular Concern (HAPCs) Appendices J-L. During their 2011 October meeting, the Coral AP came forward with recommendations to the South Atlantic Council to revisit the boundaries of the Oculina Bank HAPC, Stetson-Miami Terrace and Cape Lookout Coral HAPCs to incorporate areas of additional deepwater coral habitat that were previously uncharacterized.
+The South Atlantic Council reviewed the recommendations and associated Vessel Monitoring System analyses of rock shrimp fishing activity for expansion of these areas, and approved the measures for public scoping through Comprehensive Ecosystem-Based Amendment 3.
+The Coral, Habitat, Deepwater Shrimp and Law Enforcement Advisory Panels have been working to refine recommendations since the public scoping process and provide input to the South Atlantic Council on these proposed management measures.
+During their June 2012 meeting, the South Atlantic Council split these actions from Comprehensive Ecosystem-Based Amendment 3 and provided guidance to further develop the measures through Coral Amendment 8.
+The South Atlantic Council took all of the APs' recommendations into consideration when selecting preferred alternatives during the June 2013 South Atlantic Council meeting.